How Long Do Pool Heaters Last? Lifespan by Type & Maintenance

 2. Clean your filter regularly - dirty filters restrict flow, causing heaters to overheat and fail prematurely

-3. Ensure adequate water flow - heaters need minimum flow rates (typically 30-50 GPM) to prevent overheating
+3. Ensure adequate water flow - heaters need minimum flow rates (typically 30-125 GPM depending on BTU rating - see manufacturer specs) to prevent overheating

 Seasonal Maintenance